siwei-lu/kommit/README.md

   }
   ```

+### Context

+The Context consists of a set of values shared with every middleware.

+#### Fields

+- path: `String`

+  The path you are committing in is `process.cwd()` by default.

+- type: `CommitType`

+  The type you choosing from a group of commit types.
+It defined by ACMF includes `feat`, `fix`, `test`, `chore`, `docs`, `refactor`, `style`, `ci` and `pref`.

+- subject: `String`

+  The subject of this change you filling.

+- scope?: `String`

+  The scope you choosing from a pre-defined `scopes` in the `config.js`.
+It will be passed if the `scopes` fields is not provided.

+- body?: `String`

+  The body describes the details of this committing.

+- footer?: `String`

+  The footer consists of some extra information of this committing.

+- error?: `Error`

+  The error is the result of committing.
+It only can be used in the after hook.

 ## Summary

 Commit Message Format is playing a more and more important role on cooperating development.
-[Angular Commit Message Format](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-message-format), one of the most well known formats, helps us make git flows clearer and easier to generate documentations.
+[Angular Commit Message Format (ACMF)](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-message-format), one of the most well known formats, helps us make git flows clearer and easier to generate documentations.

 The Question is, however, this format is a bit complicated.
 You have to remember lots of concepts and make sure your cooperators know them as well.
 That does make newbies even some developers who know it well confused.